-However, even more curious especially from a Christian perspective, is the question of why those who had extra oil failed to share theirs with the ones who were less well prepared.
+However, even more curious - especially from a Christian perspective - is the question of why those who had extra oil failed to share theirs with the ones who were less well prepared.
 After all, how much oil did everybody need?
 It was exceedingly late, after midnight by now, and I don't think the groom and the bridesmaids were going to party all night!
 So, why the reluctance on the part of the five who were described as wise to share with those who didn't have the foresight to plan ahead?
 Is the moral or religious lesson intended to be illustrated in this short simple parable that 'sharing is bad'?
 Or worse yet, "greed is good"?
 I don't think so, or at least I hope not!

-I think the only way we can resolve the annoying confusion caused by that curious detail is not to go too deep into the meaning of it and merely to accept it as a dramatic device in the story, the specific detail that causes half of the bridesmaids to be busy at something other than what they were supposed to be doing, and thus miss the window (or door, as the case may be!) of opportunity.
+So how can we resolve the disturbing confusion raised by that curious detail?
+I think the only way we can resolve it is not to probe too deeply into the meaning of it but instead merely accept it as a dramatic device in the story, the specific detail that causes half of the bridesmaids to be busy at something other than what they were supposed to be doing, and thus miss the window (or door, as the case may be!) of opportunity.

 And do they ever miss that opportunity!
 By the time they get back from the corner lampoil store, the door is shut and firmly bolted, and they are left if not in the dark then certainly out in the cold!
 Milling around in the street in angst and distress, pounding on the door and pleading to be let in, but the answer is as tough as the door itself: "Get lost!
 I don't know you!"
-If we thought the message of not sharing was a bit harsh and non-Christian, here is a message that is even tougher to deal with, the message that there is a final, definite, no-exceptions cutoff point to the entry into the kingdom.
+If we thought that message of not sharing was a bit harsh and non-Christian, here is a message that is even tougher to deal with, the message that there is a final, definite, no-exceptions cutoff point to the entry into the kingdom.
 Ah Yes, the kingdom ... remember, that's how this all started, as a story with the introduction, "the kingdom of heaven will be like this".
 This is a story about missing the boat, or at least the door, into the kingdom.